 Q43. (a) What causes chickenpox? (b) State a few precautionary measures for it.

 (a) Chicken pox is caused by a virus called varicella-zoster virus.

 (b) Some precautionary steps for chicken pox are :-

 ● Affected person should avoid direct contact with people.

 ● The infected person’s clothes should be soaked in boiling water before washing so as to kill the virus.

 ● Take the vaccination.

-The NCERT solutions class 9 science chapter 13 is prepared in such a way that it will help students learn the chapter easily.
-Check the NCERT solutions class 9 science chapter 13 pdf given.
+In conclusion, NCERT Solutions For Class 9 Science Chapter 13 is prepared in such a way that it will help students learn the chapter easily by downloading the NCERT Science solutions pdf.